AndreyTeets/FileServer/README.md

 ## Nuances
 + There are no file size restrictions for downloading and uploading.
-+ Uploaded files names are sanitized before the server saves them: any characters except the whitelisted (which are any ASCII letter, any digit, space and any of ``` !#$%&'()+,-.;=@[]^_`{}~ ```) are replaced with `_`, then the name is shortened to the first 120 symbols, and then the result is prefixed and postfixed with "upl." and ".oad" respectively.
++ Uploaded files names are sanitized before the server saves them: any characters except the whitelisted (which are any ASCII letter, any digit, space and any of ``` !#$%&'()+,-.;=@[]^_`{}~ ```) are replaced with `_`, then the name is shortened to the first 120 symbols, and then the result is prefixed and postfixed with `upl.` and `.oad` respectively.
 + The server won't accept an upload if a file with the same (sanitized) name already exists.
-+ Some browsers on mobile devices (e.g. Safari on IPhone/IPad) ignore "Content-Type" header and may try to interpret the content based on the file name extension, which may lead to "Download" button viewing the file or "View" button downloading the file.
++ Some browsers on mobile devices (e.g. Safari on IPhone/IPad) ignore the "Content-Type" header and may try to interpret the content based on the file name extension, which may lead to "Download" button viewing the file or "View" button downloading the file.
 This can be solved by renaming the file on the server to a name without extension.
++ Volume mounting Windows directories (for use as downloads/uploads folders) into container running in WSL can result in slow download/upload speeds.
+It's a common issue and isn't specific to this server.
+This can be solved by keeping the downloads/uploads folders within the Linux file system or by using native Windows binaries instead of container images.

 ## Authentication system
-To authenticate an incoming request that requires authorization, the server expects a client to provide 2 tokens: an auth token in the request http-only cookie and an antiforgery token in the request header/query-parameter.
+To authenticate an incoming request that requires authorization, the server expects a client to provide 2 tokens: an auth token in the request HttpOnly cookie and an antiforgery token in the request header/query-parameter.
 The antiforgery token is kept by the SPA client in a browser local storage (which is scoped to protocol://host:port) and the cookie is managed by the browser.
-Both tokens have to be a HMACSHA256-signed-claim for [user name, corresponding token type, expiration time].
-Authentication succeeds only if both tokens are valid (that is, they are signed by the server `signing key` and are not expired) and have the same user name (the server issues tokens during a login operation only for one hardcoded `Main` user).
+Both tokens have to be a HMACSHA256-signed-claim for "user name;token type;expiration time".
+Authentication succeeds only if both tokens are valid (that is, they are signed with the server `signing key`, have the correct token types, and are not expired) and have the same user name (the server issues tokens during a login operation only for one hardcoded `Main` user).

 For a login operation to succeed, the server expects a client to provide a login request with the same password as the server `login key`.
-The auth token ensures that the client has performed a successful login operation (and thus knows the `login key`).
-And the antiforgery token ensures that the incoming request was initiated by the SPA client site (protocol://host:port).
-The latter is necessary because browsers may automatically send cookies to the target site even if the request was initiated by another site.
+If successful, the server responds with a pair of newly created tokens: an auth token in the "Set-Cookie ...;Secure;HttpOnly;SameSite=Strict" header, and an antiforgery token in the response body.
+Two types of tokens are used because cookies generally provide more secure browser-handled storage, while an antiforgery token addresses one of the main weaknesses of cookies: that browsers may automatically send them, even if the request originated from another site (even if the SameSite cookie setting is supported, what browsers consider the same site is a confusing concept, much broader than the same origin).

-To perform a logout operation the SPA client sends a logout request to the server which simply responds with "Set-Cookie token=empty;expired" header which is handled by the browser.
+To perform a logout operation, the SPA client sends a logout request to the server, which simply responds with the "Set-Cookie token=empty;expired" header, which is then handled by the browser.
 Then the SPA client removes the antiforgery token from the browser local storage.
 As a consequence it's still possible to access the server with those tokens until they expire (for example, if they got intercepted or got saved somewhere else or got not deleted).
-This shouldn't be a problem if `tokens ttl` is configured short.
+This shouldn't be a problem if the `tokens ttl` is configured short.
 To completely invalidate all issued tokens, the server `signing key` has to be changed.

 As for authorization - the server requires the authenticated user name to be `Main`, but it's kind of redundant since the server doesn't issue tokens for any other users.

 ## Configuration
 Server settings are configured using the `appsettings.json` file.
-The file must exist at the path specified in the `FileServer_SettingsFilePath` environmental variable (which is by default set to `/app/settings/appsettings.json` in the container image) or in the working directory of the application if this environmental variable is unset.
+The file must exist at the path specified in the `FileServer_SettingsFilePath` environmental variable (which is by default set to `/app/settings/appsettings.json` in the provided container images) or in the working directory of the server if this environmental variable is unset.
 The file is hot-reloaded on change (including the logging configuration section).

 It's also possible to override the settings specified in the file using environmental variables.
-For example, setting `FileServer__Settings__ListenAddress` environmental variable will override `Settings.ListenAddress` specified in the `appsettings.json` file.
+For example, setting the `FileServer__Settings__ListenAddress` environmental variable will override the `Settings.ListenAddress` setting specified in the `appsettings.json` file.

 Settings that can be configured:
 + `Settings.ListenAddress` which is referred to in this readme file as `listen address`.